Drupe: Description

-Ecology

-Many drupes, with their sweet, fleshy outer layer, attract the attention of animals as a food, and the plant population benefits from the resulting dispersal of its seeds.
-The endocarp (pit or stone) is sometimes dropped after the fleshy part is eaten, but is often swallowed, passing through the digestive tract, and returned to the soil in feces with the seed inside unharmed.
-This passage through the digestive tract can reduce the thickness of the endocarp, thus can aid in germination rates.
-The process is known as scarification.
+Many drupes, with their sweet, fleshy outer layer, attract the attention of animals as food, and the plant benefits from the resulting dispersal of its seeds.

 Examples

 Typical drupes include apricots, olives, loquat, peaches, plums, cherries, mangoes, pecans, and amlas (Indian gooseberries).
 Other examples include sloe (Prunus spinosa) and ivy (Hedera helix).

-The coconut is also a drupe, but the mesocarp is fibrous or dry (termed a husk), so this type of fruit is classified as a simple dry, fibrous drupe.
-Unlike other drupes, the coconut seed is so large that it is unlikely to be dispersed by being swallowed by fauna, but it can float extremely long distances—across oceans.
+The coconut is a drupe, its mesocarp a dry or fibrous husk, its endocarp a hard shell.

 Bramble fruits such as the blackberry and the raspberry are aggregates of drupelets.
 The fruit of blackberries and raspberries comes from a single flower whose pistil is made up of a number of free carpels.
-However, mulberries, which closely resemble blackberries, are not aggregate fruit, but are multiple fruits, actually derived from bunches of catkins, each drupelet thus belonging to a different flower.
+However, mulberries, which closely resemble blackberries, are not aggregates but multiple fruits.

-Certain drupes occur in large clusters, as in the case of palm species, where a large array of drupes is found in a cluster.
-Examples of such large drupe clusters include dates, Jubaea chilensis in central Chile and Washingtonia filifera in the Sonoran Desert of North America.
+Some drupes occur in clusters, as in palms.
+Examples include dates, Jubaea chilensis in central Chile and Washingtonia filifera in the Sonoran Desert of North America.

-Drupe-like "fruits" are also known in many gymnosperms like cycads, ginkgos and some cypresses.
+Many gymnosperms like cycads, ginkgos and some cypresses have drupe-like "fruits".